CiteGuard: Faithful Citation Attribution for LLMs via Retrieval-Augmented Validation

 ChatGPT-4o accuracy on citation attribution in the CiteME benchmark.

-1. We propose CiteGuard, an agent that provides faithful citation attribution by suggesting multiple appropriate references.
+1. We introduce CiteGuard, an agent for faithful citation attribution that retrieves and validates candidate references.

 Methodology